terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | If a method with \ ``@InitBinder``\  annotation is provided, it is called before executing the binding process and thereby default operations can be customized.
    * - | (2)
      - | For example, ``"#. #"`` format is specified for a field of type Long.
 This enables binding of value formatted with ",".
    * - | (3)
      - | Default operation for each form object can be customized by specifying it in the value attribute of \ ``@InitBinder``\  annotation.
        | In the above example, the method is called before binding form object ``"sampleForm"``.

 |

 Specifying annotation for input validation
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Since form object is validated using Bean Validation, it is necessary to specify annotation which indicates constraints of the field.
+Since form object is validated using Bean Validation, it is necessary to specify the annotation which indicates constraints of the field.
 Refer to :doc:`../ArchitectureInDetail/Validation`  for the details of input validation.

 |